nearform/nscale-docs/quick-start/general-quick-start.md

 we would do:

 ```
-nsd revision deploy nscaledemo 2a934f8e9cf8c98f2ac
+nscale revision deploy nscaledemo 2a934f8e9cf8c98f2ac
 ```

-If that was successful, if we list our revisions again with `nsd revision list nscaledemo` the revision we have deployed should have `true` in the `deployed` column:
+If that was successful, if we list our revisions again with `nscale revision list nscaledemo` the revision we have deployed should have `true` in the `deployed` column:

 ```
 revision             deployed who                                                     time                      description